 DAI (MakerDAO)

 DAI is a stablecoin soft-pegged to the US dollar, which means it’s not backed by physical assets but instead through a series of smart contract checks and balances leveraging several different cryptocurrencies for their value.
 It was created by MakerDAO, an open-source project built on the Ethereum blockchain that has become one of the most used DeFi DApps in all of Ethereum.
-MakerDAO uses a Multi-Collateral DAI (MCD) system, also known as the Maker Protocol, to offer users the option for depositing collateral in the form of approved cryptocurrencies for the withdrawal of DAI.
+MakerDAO uses a specialized protocol to offer users the option for depositing collateral in the form of approved cryptocurrencies for the withdrawal of DAI.
 The entire system is managed by smart contracts, keeping the process autonomous and verifiable.
 It is also the only established and widely used decentralized stablecoin on Ethereum.

 Stablecoins and DeFi